xuanmir/42/piscine/3_git_clone_test/README.md

 # 42 git clone test

-Here we clone the vogsphere repo to check we've pushed everything before we start the evaluation
+Here we clone the Vogsphere repo to check we've correctly pushed everything before we start the evaluation